 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
-No immediate action or repair is needed.
+Failure to deal with Repairs or replacement No immediate action or repair them may cause problems to other parts of the property or cause requiring future attention, is needed. a safety hazard.
+Estimates for repairs or replacement are needed but estimates are still now. advised.